 ✅ People power🧍🏽♂🧍🧍🏽

-Multiple frameworks - Many companies have more than one type of business unit that requires different frameworks; For example, consider a company that provides chips for devices; some of those chips go to Xbox consoles and some go to medical devices that hold PHI.
-So while this company may want to do SOC 2/ISO 27001 on all their systems, they also need to meet HIPAA on some systems.
+Many companies have more than one type of business unit that requires different Compliance frameworks.
+For example, consider a company that provides chips for devices; some of those chips go to Xbox consoles and some go to medical devices that hold PHI.
+So while this company may want to achieve SOC 2/ISO 27001 on all their solutions, they also need to meet HIPAA on some systems.
 Without a way to seamlessly share evidence between frameworks, they have to do double the work.

 Wastes: